capolitsch/SALTdenoiseR/README.md

 This segmenting procedure is determined by the `min_mask_width` parameter described below.

-This particular script implements a "naive" bootstrap algorithm, where the measurements of the `I` Stokes parameter are taken as fixed, and thus the uncertainty in `flux = Q / I` is assumed to purely arise from `Q`.
-Since `Q` is assumed to have a Gaussian distribution, so does flux in this setting.

-Since `I` is not fixed, the main consequence is that the variability bands produced in this script are more narrow than they should be.
-Use `ratio_bootstrap.R` for a better implementation that also accounts for the uncertainty in `I`.
-As discussed, the next (and prob final) improvement would come from account for the covariance between `Q` and `I`, and any autocorrelations within `Q` and `I`.

 Some parameters & variables that may need to be altered occasionally